-TTF Academy online learning facility will not be available from Friday 18 December until early February 2021, as it will be undergoing a planned redevelopment.
+TTF Academy online learning facility will not be available from Friday 18 December until Q2 2021, as it will be undergoing a planned redevelopment.

 When it is relaunched, the new facility will provide all the relevant industry courses, both short and long, and in addition, will aim to bring together other relevant training material from our partners and associates.

 Get up to date on the facts of timber as part of the Wood CO2ts less campaign, which showcases the importance of sustainable timber for combating climate change.
 Test your knowledge now.

 Our online eLearning course provides you with all the tools and guidance you need to succeed as a timber merchant

 This online programme consists of 18 modules, providing a Proskills accredited Level 2 Award in Timber Merchanting, as well as up to 70% of marks towards a Level 2 NVQ Diploma in Merchant Supplies.

 The programme is divided into four comprehensive sections: An introduction to Timber; Timber as a Material; Timber Products & Selling Timber.